-At NMH Perennial College 2025, we believe that education should be a lifelong process.
-Learning alongside a group of peers can be an empowering experience during significant life transitions, such as a move, a new job, a newly empty nest, retirement, or widowhood or divorce.
+At NMH Perennial College, we believe that education should be a lifelong process and that learning alongside a group of peers can be an empowering experience.

-Best of all, NMH Perennial College allows you to consider the great questions from the vantage point of maturity — as William Wordsworth described it, “in years that bring the philosophic mind” — in a group of like-minded learners eager to bring their life experiences and wisdom into the classroom again.
+At NMH Perennial College, you’ll consider the great questions from the vantage point of maturity — as William Wordsworth described it, “in years that bring the philosophic mind” — in a group of like-minded learners eager to bring their life experiences and wisdom into the classroom again.

 Columns of James gymnasium in dappled sunlight